hieuvp/learning-monitoring/prometheus-introduction/README.md

   which uses time-series data as a datasource, to then send alerts based on this data.

-- Visualizations can be shown using a built-in expression browser or with integrations like Grafana.
-- It stores metrics in memory and local disk in an own custom, efficient format

 <div align="center"><img src="assets/graph-go-memstats-alloc-bytes.png" width="900"></div>
 <br />